Sherrone Moore

+Sherrone Banfield Moore (first name /shər.'oʊn/, born February 3, 1986) is an American college football coach and former player.
+He is the head football coach for the University of Michigan.
+Moore served as Michigan's acting head coach in four games during the national championship-winning 2023 season.
+He succeeded Jim Harbaugh as head coach in 2024.

-Sherrone Moore (born February 3, 1986) is an American football coach and former player who is the offensive coordinator for Michigan Wolverines football team.
-He played college football as an offensive guard at Oklahoma for coach Bob Stoops from 2006 to 2007.
-He is a former assistant for Louisville and Central Michigan football teams.
+Moore played football as an offensive guard at the University of Oklahoma from 2006 to 2007.
+He was an assistant coach at the University of Louisville from 2009 to 2013 and Central Michigan University from 2014 to 2017.
+Moore first joined the Michigan Wolverines coaching staff in 2018 as the tight ends coach, and was promoted to co-offensive coordinator and offensive line coach in 2021.

-Playing career
+Early life and playing career

-Moore is a 2004 graduate of Derby High School in Derby, Kansas.
-He played two seasons of junior college football for Butler Community College before transferring to Oklahoma in 2006.
+Sherrone Banfield Moore was born on February 3, 1986, in Derby, Kansas.
+He graduated from Derby High School in 2004.
+He played two seasons of junior college football for Butler Community College before transferring to play for the Oklahoma Sooners in 2006.
 At Oklahoma, Moore appeared in 14 games as an offensive guard.

-Moore earned his bachelor's degree in communications from Oklahoma in 2008.
+Moore earned his bachelor's degree in communications from the University of Oklahoma in 2008.

 Coaching career

 Louisville

 Moore joined the Louisville staff as a graduate assistant in 2009 under head coach Steve Kragthorpe, and continued in that role under new head coach Charlie Strong through 2011.
 In 2012, he was hired as a full-time assistant, working as tight ends coach through the 2013 season.
 During his time as a graduate assistant, Moore earned a master's degree in sports administration.